-Planning your estate so that things go smoothly after you pass away or become incapacitated and in a way that protects your legacy for future generations is the best gift you can give your family.
-Legacy Planning Law Group knows that the best way to help our clients is to understand their Florida estate planning needs and help them build that plan.
+Planning your estate after you pass away or become incapacitated in a way that protects your legacy for future generations is the best gift you can give your family.
+Our Florida estate planning attorneys know that the best way to help our clients is to understand your Florida estate planning needs and help you build that plan.
 If you’re interested in learning more about our estate planning services and our unique Family Estate and Legacy Program, please book your free 15-minute phone call with us today!

-An advance directive is a document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own decisions.
+Florida advance healthcare directive is a document that specifies the type of medical and personal care.
+The documents legally establish who makes decisions for you should you lose the ability to make and communicate your own decisions.
 Anyone over the age of 18 may execute an advance directive, and this document is legally binding in Florida.
 Your advance directive can specify who will make and communicate decisions for you, and it can set out the circumstances under which you would not like your life to be prolonged if, for example, you were in a coma with no reasonable chance of recovery.

 If you are committed to solving your planning needs and want to work with our skilled and experienced team, the first step to get started is booking your 15 minute phone call.

 During the call, we will find out what your planning needs are so we can see if we can help you.
 We will also figure out if we would be a good fit for each other.

 At the end of the call, we will set up a time to meet with the team and create a plan that will protect your family and preserve your legacy.